working-agile/bank-account-bdd-java/README.md

 ### Branches ###

-* master: empty
+* master: setup for introductory addition exercise
-* 1-bank-account-java: basic project, no implementation
+* 1-addition-with-bdd-solution: solution for the addition exercise